Reductive groups, semisimple elements

 julia> fundamental_group(W)

-This computes a rootdatum representing a semisimple algebraic group intermediate between the adjoint group –- obtained by a call like rootdatum(:pgl,4)–- and the simply connected semi-simple group –- obtained by a call like rootdatum(:sl,4).
-The group is specified by specifying a subset of the minuscule weights, which are weights whose scalar product with every coroot is in -1,0,1 (the weights are the elements of the weight lattice, the lattice in X(𝐓)βŠ— β„š dual to the coroot lattice).
-The non-trivial characters of the (algebraic) center of a semi-simple simply connected algebraic group are in bijection with the minuscule weights; this set is also in bijection with P/Q where P is the weight lattice and Q is the root lattice.
+returns a rootdatum which represents a semisimple algebraic group between the adjoint group, obtained by a call like rootdatum(:pgl,4) or coxgroup(:A,3), and the simply connected semi-simple group, obtained by a call like rootdatum(:sl,4) or coxgroup(:A,3;sc=true).
+This group is specified by a subset of the minuscule weights, the weights whose scalar product with each coroot is in -1,0,1 (a weight is an element of the weight lattice P, the lattice dual to the coroot lattice).
+The non-trivial characters of the (algebraic) center of a semi-simple simply connected algebraic group are in bijection with the minuscule weights, and also in bijection with P/Q where Q is the root lattice.
 If W is irreducible, the minuscule weights are part of the basis of the weight lattice given by the fundamental weights, which is the dual basis of the simple coroots.
-They can thus be specified by an index in the Dynkin diagram.
-The constructed group has lattice X(𝐓) generated by the sum of the root lattice and the weights with the given indices.
-If W is not irreducible, a minuscule weight is a sum of minuscule weights in different components.
-An element of indices is thus itself a list, interpreted as representing the sum of the corresponding weights.
+They can therefore be specified by an index in the Dynkin diagram.
+The indices of minuscule weights in the dynkin diagram are indices where the coefficient of the highest root on the simple roots is 1.
+The constructed intermediate group has lattice X(π) generated by the root lattice and the given minuscule weights.
+If W is not irreducible, a minuscule weight is a sum of minuscule weights in different components; an element of indices is thus itself a list, interpreted as representing the sum of the corresponding weights.

 julia> W=coxgroup(:A,3)